So you’re in town for the Calgary Stampede, but you want to see more than just the rodeo. Great news! There are tons of things to do in Calgary.

 While you’re at t Stampede grounds, be sure to check out the Coca-Cola Stage and Nashville North.
 Both offer free concerts from top entertainers and up-and-coming musicians.

 By now, it’s late into the evening.
 If you’ve got your second wind, you can take in a few more activities.
 Cowboys is the place to be for dancing, drinking, and classic Stampede carousing.
-You may even catch a concert by one of the many top artists who jump at the chance to take part in the Calgary Stampede festivities, including Thomas Rhett, Flo Rida, and Ice Cube.
+You may even catch a concert by one of the many top artists who jump at the chance to take part in the Calgary Stampede festivities, including Thomas Rhett, Dierks Bentley, and Luke Bryan.
 Tickets for these shows, which take place in the infamous Cowboys tent, go for top dollar, so be prepared to pay through the nose.

 If Cowboys doesn’t tickle your fancy—and believe me when I say you may actually be tickled or otherwise by a complete stranger—I recommend getting off the grounds.
 Take a westbound taxi along 17th Avenue, and make your way to one of the dozens of pubs and bars that line this incredibly active street.
-National, 1410, and The Ship & Anchor are three popular options, but there are no shortage of places to choose from.
+National and The Ship & Anchor are popular options, but there is no shortage of places to choose from.

 If you’ve made it after midnight, congratulations!
 You’ve survived an entire day and night in Calgary during one of the most outrageous festivals in the world.
 Have a Calgary Stampede story to share?
 Head over to our Facebook group and tell us about it.